GeorgievDeyan/prompt-engineering-portfolio/README.md

-# prompt-engineering-portfolio
+# Prompt Engineering Portfolio

-My collection of daily prompts and mini projects for Prompt Engineering practice
+This repository contains my daily prompts and mini projects for practicing Prompt Engineering.
+It demonstrates my ability to create, optimize, and apply prompts in practical scenarios.

+## Structure
+- daily-prompts/ : Daily exercises with prompts and outputs
+- mini-projects/ : Larger projects demonstrating practical applications
+- videos/ : Demonstrations of prompts in action
+- guides/ : Notes, cheat sheets, and tips

+## Goal
+Build a freelance-ready portfolio showcasing my Prompt Engineering skills.